Chunli-Dai/GRACEEarthquakeModeling/README.md

 Guo, J.Y., Shum, C.K., 2009, Application of the cos-Fourier expansion to data transformation between different latitude-longitude grids, Computers & Geosciences, 35, 1439-1444, doi:10.1016/j.cageo.2008.09.010

-Notice: The shared code is for academic research.
-They are not user friendly.
-Some of the subroutine are not shared due to copyright limit.

 SH2psd.scr: a shell script for modeling gravity change and calculating localized spectra.